MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/manufacturing/azure-billing-active-directory-tenant.md

 ## Next steps

-The following articles provide guidance on each step in the cloud adoption journey for energy HPC environments.
+The following articles provide guidance on each step in the cloud adoption journey for manufacturing HPC environments.

 - [Azure identity and access management for HPC in manufacturing](./identity-access-management.md)
 - [Management for HPC in the manufacturing industry](./management.md)